Best holiday rental deals in Pembrokeshire

 Folly Farm Adventure Park and Zoo

 Folly Farm is packed with fun activities for all ages, with a variety of outdoor play zones, and indoor play-centre, and a retro fairground.
-The zoo has everything, including lions, elephants and penguins.
+The zoo features lions, elephants and penguins.

 Birthplace of King Henry VIII, this fortress is a commanding sight.
 The castle hosts exhibitions and events which bring its tumultuous history to life.